Natural, award winning wedding and portrait photography based out of Lansing, Michigan

 I live in East Lansing, Michigan, and I split my summers between East Lansing and Muskegon, Michigan.

 What are your specialties?

-I also studied the “Beloved” photography approach from Jesh de Rox last year, and it has made a huge difference in how I approach couples during their sessions to get real expressions and interactions in my photography.
-To learn more about my experience and philosophy, check out this fun little video.
+I also studied the “Beloved” photography approach from Jesh de Rox to focus on getting more natural reactions and interactions during sessions, and it has made a huge difference in how I approach my sessions to get real expressions and interactions in my photography.

 Do you have liability insurance?

 What if it rains on the day of my shoot?

 If it rains on your wedding day, we’ll make it work—I’ll have my full lighting gear to shoot inside.
 If the forecast looks like rain the day before a scheduled engagement shoot, be prepared to reschedule for another day.